Traveling School Faculty

 Brenna is a strong outdoor educator, teaching students technical outdoor skills from skiing to kayaking, and helping them understand outdoor and leadership safety.
 Brenna is also a kayak instructor for Wave Train Kayak Team, a youth paddling program.
 After years of competitive kayaking in Canada, Europe and the U.S, Brenna now finds solitude on the river with friends and family during her free time.
 Brenna has extensive experience traveling abroad in numerous developing countries from her kayaking, trekking, studying, and personal endeavors through Africa, Europe, Latin America and Southeast Asia.

 Leah first joined the Traveling School as a faculty member in 2008.
-After leading five semesters for TTS, she now brings her wealth of experience and expertise to the Bozeman office.
 Leah has a Master’s Degree from Montana State University with a focus in Science Education, and she received her Bachelor’s degree from St. Lawrence University with a combined major in Environmental Studies and Geology.
 Leah has significant experience in outdoor education as a Lead Instructor for the National Outdoor Leadership School.
 She has also led trips and managed programs for organizations such as Outward Bound, Montana Outdoor Science School, the Athenian School and Polar Bears International.
-Additionally, Leah’s 10 years of working for non-profit organizations includes program management, event planning and fundraising.
 Leah believes that developing into a well-rounded local and global citizen requires opportunities for new experiences and challenges.
-TTS provides these opportunities and supports students in their development as truly global citizens.
-Leah spends her free time exploring the mountains of Montana with friends – whether by foot, bike or ski.
+The Traveling School provides these opportunities and supports students in their development as truly global citizens.
+Leah spends her free time exploring the mountains of Montana with her husband and friends – whether by foot, bike or ski.